26 Fantastic Family Things to Do in Portage MI

 5626 Portage Rd, Portage, MI 49002

-For those looking to up their bowling game, they offer cosmic bowling and Spark- a specialized bowling experience where an interactive game is projected on the lanes for added excitement.
+For those looking to up their bowling game, they offer cosmic bowling and Spark- a specialized bowling experience in which an interactive game is projected on the lanes for added excitement.

 Portage Library